Tiendil/feeds.fun/README.md

 # Official site

-Last stable version is always available at https://feeds.fun/
+The last stable version is always available at https://feeds.fun/

-It is free to use, should be stable: no database resets, minimu, downtime, etc.
+It is free to use, and should be stable: no database resets, minimal, downtime, etc.

-Just do not forget to set up your OpenAI API key to access full power of tags generation.
+Just do not forget to set up your OpenAI API key to access the full power of tags generation.

 # Self-hosted version

 - Backend is accessible as [ffun](https://pypi.org/project/ffun/) package on PyPI.
 - Frontend is accessible as [feeds-fun](https://www.npmjs.com/package/feeds-fun) package on NPM.
-- Use latest versions, they should be compatible with each other.
+- Use the latest versions.
+They should be compatible with each other.

-Alternativly you can install from tags in this repo.
+Alternatively, you can install from tags in this repo.

-There no official docker images yet.
-Do not want to dictate how to organize your infrastructure — there are too many variants exists of how to prepare and run containers.
+There are no official docker images yet.
+Feeds Fun will not dictate how to organize your infrastructure.
+There are too many variants exist of how to prepare and run containers — choose the most suitable for you.

 ## Configuration